hubmapconsortium/portal-ui/README-deploy-qa.md

 *   Table of contents sidebar should reflect the sections on the page starting with ‘Summary’.
 Clicking a link should bring you to the appropriate section.
 *   Scrolling past the summary section should reveal a header below the primary app bar.
 *   Clicking on the file button in the summary should open a new tab with JSON shown.
-*   The provenance section can include up to three tabs, ‘Table’, ‘Graph’ and ‘Analysis Details’ please review dataset pages until you’ve reviewed each at least once.
+*   The provenance section can include up to three tabs, ‘Table’, ‘Graph’ and ‘Analysis Details’.
+Please review dataset pages until you’ve reviewed each at least once.
     *   The table should include equal sized tiles populated with metadata.
 The tile which represents the current page should have a majority purple background.
     *   The graph should include nodes which end with a node representing the current page.
 Clicking a node should reveal a detail pane below.
     *   The analysis details sections should include links to GitHub and CWL viewer.